Nahuatl: Nouns

 Nahuatl does not have grammatical case but uses what is sometimes called a relational noun to describe spatial (and other) relations.
 These morphemes cannot appear alone but must occur after a noun or a possessive prefix.
 They are also often called postpositions or locative suffixes.
 In some ways these locative constructions resemble and can be thought of as locative case constructions.
 Most modern dialects have incorporated prepositions from Spanish that are competing with or that have completely replaced relational nouns.

 Uses of relational noun/postposition/locative -pan with a possessive prefix:

 Use with a preceding noun stem:

 Noun compounds are commonly formed by combining two or more nominal stems or combining a nominal stem with an adjectival or verbal stem.

 Pronouns

 Nahuatl generally distinguishes three persons, both in the singular and plural numbers.
-In at least one modern dialect, the Isthmus-Mecayapan variety, there has come to be a distinction between inclusive (I/we and you) and exclusive (we but not you) forms of the first person plural:
+In at least one modern dialect, the Isthmus-Mecayapan variety, there has come to be a distinction between inclusive ("us, including you") and exclusive ("us, but not you") forms of the first person plural:

 First person plural pronoun in Classical Nahuatl: